Geodesics in the space of relatively K\"ahler metrics: Background

 Firstly, any relatively K{\"a}hler metric \(\omega_X\) defines a smooth splitting of the tangent bundle \(TX\cong\mathcal{V}\oplus\mathcal{H}\), where \(\mathcal{V}\) is the kernel of the projection \(d\pi:TX\to TB\), and One then obtains a canonical splitting of all tensors on \(X\) into horizontal, vertical, and mixed components.
 The \emph{symplectic curvature} of \(\omega_X\) is the curvature of the Ehresmann connection \(\mathcal{H}\subset TX\).
 Explicitly, this is a two-form \(F_\H\) on the base \(B\) with values in the fibrewise hamiltonian vector fields, defined by Here \(v_1,v_2\) are vector fields on the base \(B\), \(v_i^\#\) denotes the horizontal lift of \(v_i\) to \(X\), \([\,,]\) is the usual Lie bracket of vector fields, and the subscript \(\mathcal{V}\) denotes the vertical component of a vector field.

-Given a hamiltonian vector field \(v_b\) on a fibre \(B\), we denote by \(\mu_b^*v_b\) the corresponding hamiltonian function on \((X_b,\omega_b)\) with integral zero.
-That is, \(\mu^*\) is the fibrewise co-moment map.
-Then \(\mu^*F_\H\) is a 2-form on \(B\) with values in the fibrewise hamiltonian functions, which can be equivalently considered has a horizontal 2-form on \(X\).
+Given a hamiltonian vector field \(\xi_b\) on a fibre \(X_b\), we denote by \(\nu_b^*\xi_b\) the corresponding hamiltonian function on \((X_b,\omega_b)\) with integral zero.
+If \(\xi\) is a vertical vector field on \(X\) that is fibrewise hamiltonian, we then write \(\nu^*\xi\) for the smooth function on \(X\) equal to \(\nu_b^*\xi_b\) on each fibre \(X_b\).
+Since \(F_{\mathcal{H}}\) is a 2-form on \(B\) with values in the fibrewise hamiltonian vector fields, \(\nu^*F_\H\) is then a 2-form on \(B\) with values in the fibrewise hamiltonian functions, which can be equivalently considered has a horizontal 2-form on \(X\).